SwitchHosts vs Locahl: Which Hosts Manager Is Better in 2026?

 - SwitchHosts: Very lightweight, minimal resource usage

-Neither tool will impact your Mac's performance in any noticeable way.
+Neither tool should impact your computer's performance in any noticeable way.

 Security and Privacy